All Episodes

 Yeah, it should.

-People's credit scores were just restored to seven hundred to perfect just to qualify them for mortgages.
+People's credit scores were just restored to 700 to perfect just to qualify them for mortgages.

-Yeah and and it took literally less than fifteen minutes at the end of the day.
+And it took literally less than 15 minutes at the end of the day.

-No, oftentimes it wasn't which means that's all it was that's all it was for.
+No, oftentimes it wasn't, which means that's all it was for.

-That's all you couldn't rapid rescore for a couple of years.
+You couldn't rapid rescore for a credit card.

-Okay, so wait wait, wait, wait, wait, wait, you gotta let me in here for questions because this is this is blockbuster.
+You got to let me in here for questions because this is blockbuster.

-Uh right okay so um I'll tell you who's really ticked off about this hearing your call is all these people played by the rules.
+So I'll tell you who's really ticked off about this, hearing your call, is all these people played by the rules.

 They didn't buy anything they couldn't afford.

-They uh and now you y what what you're basically saying is that people who were unqualified were qualified on a temporary basis to go buy whatever they wanted and then that paper, that mortgage it was packaged with a bunch of other mortgages and sent down the trail where they tried to find value in it somewhere else along the line.
+And then that paper, that mortgage, it was packaged with a bunch of other mortgages and sent down the trail where they tried to find value in it somewhere else along the line.

-I worked for a company then on the east coast that went to work and started to buy small packages of mortgages that had already started to go back.
+I worked for a company then on the East Coast that went to work and started to buy small packages of mortgages that had already started to go bad.

-But if somebody wants to get uh spend some time and Google this at least four different states prosecutors in at least four different states sued three of these groups doing this under RICO statutes.
+But if somebody wants to spend some time and Google this, at least four different states, prosecutors in at least four different states sued three of these groups doing this under RICO statutes.

 That's why I'm worried.

-I had to testify at three of those trials because they somebody at the end of the day came back and said well they they negotiated me out of my house and I should have gotten more because real estate prices were still on the rise.
+I had to testify at three of those trials because somebody at the end of the day came back and said, well, they negotiated me out of my house and I should have gotten more because real estate prices were still on the rise.

 What does that mean they negotiated me out of my house?

-Well these these groups would buy these mortgages that were already late from from companies that had bought mortgage backed securities that had started to get the idea that these things were going to go bad.
+Well, these groups would buy these mortgages that were already late from companies that had bought mortgage-backed securities that had started to get the idea that these things were going to go bad.

 They had to be paying principal down every month.

-No I think somebody did but the the public didn't.
+No, I think somebody did, but the public didn't.

 And if they were actual qualified mortgages, they were in another package.

-If you were on the witness stand, somebody asked you to um point a finger at one place if people wanted to understand where did who who is responsible for this?
+If you were on the witness stand, somebody asked you to Point a finger.

-I mean they were so excited about the fact that that if you were a new mortgage business and you could get a wholesale line of credit, you could rapid rescore and qualify five hundred thousand people in a year and they would back and buy everything you could send them.
+I mean, they were so excited about the fact that if you were a new mortgage business and you could get a wholesale line of credit, you could Rapid Rescore and qualify 500,000 people in a year, and they would back and buy everything you could send them.

 It was on this basis that all the executives there were paying themselves these bonuses, right?

-The number of mortgage brokers in this country I would I would bet you doubled or maybe even tripled between ninety eight and two thousand four.
+The number of mortgage brokers in this country, I would bet you, doubled or maybe even tripled between 98 and 2004.

 I know that the office I originally worked for, the owner and two other brokers were the only brokers in the field.